 Where,

-- date: It is the date that we want to convert into a string and it can be any literal or an expression that evaluates to date value.
+- Date: We want to convert the date into a string, which can be any literal or an expression that evaluates to a date value.

-- datatype: It is the data type and can take value for strings like VARCHAR or TEXT.
+- datatype: It is the data type and can take values for strings like VARCHAR or TEXT.

-- CAST() function returns the date, which has a data type of string.
+- CAST() function returns the date, which has a string data type.

 SELECT CAST(current_date AS TEXT);

-In the above code, within the CAST function, we are retrieving the current date using the function current_date and converting this current date to a string using the data type TEXT.
+In the above code, within the CAST function, we retrieve the current date using the function current_date and convert it to a string using the data type TEXT.

 Read: Postgresql current_timestamp

-In Postgresql, dates can be converted in specific string formats like yyymmdd, where yyyy for a year, mm for a month, and dd for the date.
+In PostgreSQL, dates can be converted to specific string formats like yyymmdd, where yyyy is a year, mm is a month, and dd is the day.

-For that conversion, we will use the to_char function to format the date as a string.
+We will use the to_char function to format the date as a string for that conversion.

 Syntax: